tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## The Impact of Signature Forgery Attacks

-Delegated credentials are only used in TLS 1.3 connections, but the certificate used sign a delegated credential may be used in other contexts such as TLS 1.2.
+Delegated credentials are only used in TLS 1.3 connections.
+However, the certificate that signs a delegated credential may be used in other contexts such as TLS 1.2.
 Using a certificate in multiple contexts opens up a potential cross-protocol attack against delegated credentials in TLS 1.3.